Feud: Philippines

 Family and clan feuds, known locally as rido, are characterized by sporadic outbursts of retaliatory violence between families and kinship groups, as well as between communities.
 It can occur in areas where the government or a central authority is weak, as well as in areas where there is a perceived lack of justice and security.
 Rido is a Maranao term commonly used in Mindanao to refer to clan feuds.
 It is considered one of the major problems in Mindanao because, apart from numerous casualties, rido has caused destruction of property, crippled local economies, and displaced families.

-Located in the southern Philippines, Mindanao is home to a majority of the country’s Muslim community, and includes the Autonomous Region in Muslim Mindanao.
+Located in the southern Philippines, Mindanao is home to a majority of the country's Muslim community, and includes the Bangsamoro Autonomous Region in Muslim Mindanao.
 Mindanao "is a region suffering from poor infrastructure, high poverty, and violence that has claimed the lives of more than 120,000 in the last three decades."
 There is a widely held stereotype that the violence is perpetrated by armed groups that resort to terrorism to further their political goals, but the actual situation is far more complex.
 While the Muslim-Christian conflict and the state-rebel conflicts dominate popular perceptions and media attention, a survey commissioned by The Asia Foundation in 2002—and further verified by a recent Social Weather Stations survey—revealed that citizens are more concerned about the prevalence of rido and its negative impact on their communities than the conflict between the state and rebel groups.
 The unfortunate interaction and subsequent confusion of rido-based violence with secessionism, communist insurgency, banditry, military involvement and other forms of armed violence shows that violence in Mindanao is more complicated than what is commonly believed.Rido has wider implications for conflict in Mindanao, primarily because it tends to interact in unfortunate ways with separatist conflict and other forms of armed violence.
 Many armed confrontations in the past involving insurgent groups and the military were triggered by a local rido.
 The studies cited above investigated the dynamics of rido with the intention of helping design strategic interventions to address such conflicts.